-Contracting for Services or Materials:
+Contracting for Other Services or Materials:

 Projects funded through the LWCF program are not eligible for cooperative purchasing through consolidated contracts, so the purchase of services or materials must be done through solicitation of cost estimates or bids, depending on the cost threshold.
 Every effort must be made to solicit bids from minority business enterprises (MBE) and women business enterprises (WBE).
 To find certified MBE and WBE firms, use the Missouri Office of Equal Opportunity's MBE/WBE search webpage (https://apps1.mo.gov/MWBCertifiedFirms/) and search by "Services Provided."
-Project sponsors must inform all bidders that federal funds are being used in the project, and all relevant federal, state and local requirements apply.
-Project sponsors must also ensure that contractors have enrolled in E-Verify, the free internet-based system that allows businesses to determine the eligibility of their employees to work in the United States (https://www.uscis.gov/e-verify).
+The following statement must be included in all advertisements for bid: "The [insert project sponsor name] hereby notifies all bidders that it will affirmatively ensure that in any contract entered into pursuant to this advertisement, businesses owned and controlled by socially and economically disadvantaged individuals will be afforded full opportunity to submit bids in response to this invitation and will not be discriminated against on the grounds of race, color, religion, creed, sex, age, ancestry or national origin in consideration for an award.
+Federal Land and Water Conservation Funds are being used in this project, and all relevant federal, state, and local requirements apply."
 The following documentation must be included in the bidding documents.